 I agree with the premise in a new book by the widely respected expert on business growth, Robert H. Bloom’s “The New Experts,” that today’s customers are armed with three lethal weapons – instant access to information about every potential purchase, immense choice, and real-time comparison of competitive prices.

-They don’t care about customer loyalty, and all that matters is that you deliver what matters most to them, when it matters most.
-If you are a new entrepreneur, you business life depends on understanding the following four decisive moments in their buying process:
+They don’t care about customer loyalty, and all that matters is that you deliver what matters most to them when it matters most.
+If you are a new entrepreneur, your business life depends on understanding the following four decisive moments in their buying process:

 - Your now-or-never moment.
 This is your buyer’s all-too-brief first point of contact with your business.
 You have to create customer preference at this moment or the customer will vanish – probably forever.
 The key lesson here is to think like a buyer, not a seller.
 The first priority must be to get your prospect to know you and trust you.

 - Your make-or-break moment.
 This refers to the often extended period of consideration, negotiation, and decision to purchase, during which far too many transactions fall through.
 You win here by remaining consistently engaged with real interaction and involvement, and by knowing their needs and values better than any competitor.